schitresh/computer_science/networks/L3_network_layer/2_ip_internet_protocol.md

   - IP addresses are included in the packet headers
   - Connection-less protocol used for packet switched networks
   - Operates on a best effort delivery model
-    - Neither delivery is guaranteeed
+    - Neither delivery is guaranteed
     - Nor proper sequencing nor avoidance of duplicate delivery
   - Host-to-host communication: Determines the path of transmission
 - Data Encapsulation and Formatting